EndhussJ/hello-world/README.md

-# hello-world
+# My first README
-my first github commit and readme
+I'm now a ALX Student, this is my first repository as a full-stack engineer